Audi A5: Third generation (2024)

 On 16 July 2024, Audi replaced the A4/S4 Saloon and Avant with the third-generation A5/S5 as part of Audi's new strategy of allocating even numbers to electric vehicles and odd numbers to combustion cars.

-A coupé or convertible models are no longer offered for the third generation line-up.
+Coupé and convertible models are no longer offered for the third generation line-up.
 The saloon is equipped with a liftback and thus replaces both the A4 saloon and the A5 Sportback of the previous generation.
 The 'Avant' estate is still available.
 The A5 became available to order in July 2024, with deliveries beginning in European countries in November 2024.

 The A5 B10 is the first model based on the Premium Platform Combustion (PPC).
 Like all other vehicles based on the PPC and PPE, it uses the E^{3} 1.2 software platform developed by Volkswagen subsidiary Cariad.